PlaidCloud/website/content/en/docs/tasks/administer-cluster/access-cluster-services.md

 ---

 <!-- overview -->
-This page shows how to connect to services running on the Kubernetes cluster.
+This page shows how to connect to services running on the PlaidCloud cluster.

 ## {{% heading "prerequisites" %}}